microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 - `ReactivationPeriod` - period after which an unhealthy destination's passive health state is reset to `Unknown` and it starts receiving traffic again.
 Default value is `null` which means the period will be set by a `IPassiveHealthCheckPolicy`

 ### Design
-The main component is [PassiveHealthCheckMiddleware](xref:Microsoft.ReverseProxy.Middleware.PassiveHealthCheckMiddleware) sitting on the request pipeline just after [ProxyInvokerMiddleware](xref:Microsoft.ReverseProxy.Middleware.ProxyInvokerMiddleware) and analyzing responses returned by destinations.
-For each response from a destination belonging to a cluster with enabled passive health checks, that ProxyInvokerMiddleware invokes an [IPassiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) specified for the cluster.
+The main component is [PassiveHealthCheckMiddleware](xref:Microsoft.ReverseProxy.Middleware.PassiveHealthCheckMiddleware) sitting on the request pipeline and analyzing responses returned by destinations.
+For each response from a destination belonging to a cluster with enabled passive health checks, `PassiveHealthCheckMiddleware` invokes an [IPassiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) specified for the cluster.
 The policy analyzes the given response, evaluates a new destination's passive health state and updates [DestinationHealthState.Passive](xref:Microsoft.ReverseProxy.RuntimeModel.DestinationHealthState.Passive) value.
 When a destination gets marked as unhealthy, it stops receiving new requests until it gets reactivated after a configured period.
 Reactivation means DestinationHealthState.Passive value is reset from `Unhealthy` to `Unknown` that brings the destination back on the healthy destination list.
 The policy schedules a destinaton's reactivation with [IReactivationScheduler](xref:Microsoft.ReverseProxy.Service.HealthChecks.IReactivationScheduler) right after setting its `DestinationHealthState.Passive` to `Unhealthy`.

 ```
-          ProxyInvokerMiddleware
+        (respose to a proxied request)
                   |
-      (respose to a proxied request)
       PassiveHealthCheckMiddleware
                   |
 (evaluate new destination's passive health state)
                   |
                   V
-      IPassiveHealthCheckPolicy --(update)--> DestinationInfo.DynamicState.Health.Passive
+      IPassiveHealthCheckPolicy --(update)--> DestinationInfo.Health.Passive
                   |
       (schedule a reactivation)
                   |
                   V
-        IReactivationScheduler --(set to Unknown)--> DestinationInfo.DynamicState.Health.Passive
+        IReactivationScheduler --(set to Unknown)--> DestinationInfo.Health.Passive
 ```

+## Healty destination collection
+Under normal conditions, YARP considers only healthy destinations to select the one that will receive a request.
+On each cluster, they are stored in a list which gets rebuilt once any destination's health state changes.
+Active and passive health states are combined by the `AND` operator to filter out unhealthy destinations while rebuilding that list.
+The exact filtering rule as follows.

+- Active and passive health state are initialized with `Unkown` value which can be later changed to either `Healty` or `Unhealthy` by the corresponding polices.
+- A destination is added on the healthy destination list when all of the following is TRUE:
+  - Active health checks are disabled on the cluster OR `DestinationHealthState.Active != DestinationHealth.Unhealthy`
+  - Passive health checks are disabled on the cluster OR `DestinationHealthState.Passive != DestinationHealth.Unhealthy`